White Knights of the Ku Klux Klan

-The White Knights of the Ku Klux Klan is a Ku Klux Klan organization which is active in the United States.
+Origins

 It originated in Mississippi and Louisiana in the early 1960s under the leadership of Samuel Bowers, its first Imperial Wizard.
-The White Knights of Mississippi were formed in 1964 when they separated from the Original Knights after the resignation of Imperial Wizard Roy Davis.
+The White Knights of Mississippi were formed in December 1963, when they separated from the Original Knights of Mississippi after the resignation of Imperial Wizard Roy Davis.
 Roughly 200 members of the Original Knights of Louisiana also joined the White Knights.
-The White Knights were not interested in holding public demonstrations nor were they interested in letting any information about themselves get out to the masses.
-Similar to the United Klans of America (UKA), the White Knights of Mississippi were very secretive about their group.
-Within a year, their membership was up to around six thousand, and they had Klaverns in over half of the counties in Mississippi.
-By 1967, the number of active members had shrunk to around four hundred.
+Within a year, their membership was up to around six thousand, and they had Klaverns (local branches of the Ku Klux Klan) in over half of the counties in Mississippi.
+By 1967, the number of active members had declined to around four hundred.
+Similar to the United Klans of America (UKA), the White Knights are very secretive about their group.

-Formation
+Investigations by the House Un-American Activities Committee

+In late 1965, the House Un-American Activities Committee initiated investigation of the KKK starting the first hearings in January 1966.

+During one of these hearings on January 4, 1966, John D. Swenson, Louisiana Grand Dragon of the Original Knights of the Ku Klux Klan was compelled to testify about klan activities before Congress.
+During this hearing Swenson refused to answer questions from chair of the committee Representative Edwin Willis as to whether he was one of the initial founders of the Original Knights of the Ku Klux Klan or identified with his reputation as the "modern day father of the Klan in Louisiana."
+James R. Venable, an attorney who also served as chairman of the National Association of Knights of the Ku Klux Klan, represented Swenson during these hearings.

-Congress launched an investigation of the KKK beginning in January 1966.
-John.
-D. Swenson, Louisiana Grand Dragon of the Original Knights of the Ku Klux Klan testified about klan activities before Congress.
-Swenson told Congress, the KKK in Mississippi had been dormant until it was revived by Imperial Wizard Roy Davis who used a clause in the KKK oath to reactivate the organization.
+In later hearing, Swenson told Congress, the KKK in Mississippi had been dormant until it was revived by Imperial Wizard Roy Davis who used a clause in the KKK oath to reactivate the organization.
 Davis had been a leader and a founding member of the 1915 KKK.
-Following Davis's departure from the Original Knights of the Ku Klux Klan in 1964, the Original Knights suffered a three way split in their organization following allegations that klan funds had been misused.
-The Original Knights in Mississippi and about 200 members of the Original Knights in Louisiana broke away and formed the White Knights of the Ku Klux Klan under the leadership of Samuel Bowers; Bowers had been the Mississippi Grand Dragon of the Original Knights.
+Following Davis's departure from the Original Knights of the Ku Klux Klan in 1963 and allegations that klan funds had been misused, the organization split three ways.
+The Original Knights in Mississippi and about 200 members of the Original Knights in Louisiana broke away and formed the White Knights of the Ku Klux Klan under the leadership of Samuel Bowers, the former Mississippi Grand Dragon of the Original Knights.